Eugenia Kim (author): Works

-Kim's debut novel, The Calligrapher's Daughter, won the 2009 Borders Original Voices Award for Fiction, and was shortlisted for the 2010 Dayton Literary Peace Prize.

-The Calligrapher's Daughter received a Publishers Weekly (PW) starred review among other advance reviews.
-It was also published by Bloomsbury (UK), in January 2010, and has been translated and published in Indonesia and South Korea.
+Kim's debut novel, The Calligrapher's Daughter, was released in the United States in 2008 by Henry Holt.
+It received a Publishers Weekly starred review among other advance reviews.
+It was also published by Bloomsbury in the United Kingdom in January 2010, and has been translated into other languages so as to be published in Indonesia and South Korea.
 Kim's epic historical novel, inspired by the life of her mother, is about a young woman who fights for a brighter future in early 20th-century Korea during the Japanese occupation.
-In addition to other press attention, including a less favorable review by the Smithsonian Bookdragon (see External links), The Calligrapher's Daughter was named Critic's Pick and a Best Book of 2009 by The Washington Post, and was a September 2009 Book Pick in Good Housekeeping magazine.
+In addition to other press attention, including a less favorable review by the Smithsonian BookDragon, The Calligrapher's Daughter was named Critic's Pick and a Best Book of 2009 by The Washington Post, and was a September 2009 Book Pick in Good Housekeeping magazine.

+The Calligrapher's Daughter won the 2009 Borders Original Voices Award for Fiction and was shortlisted for the 2010 Dayton Literary Peace Prize.

-Her stories and essays were published by Potomac Review, APAJ—the former literary journal of the Asian American Writers Workshop, Our Bodies, Ourselves (2005 edition) and in anthologies, including Echoes Upon Echoes: New Korean American Writing, edited by Elaine H. Kim and Laura Hyun Yi.
-Kang.
-Her short story, "Orientation," was first runner-up in the 2001 F. Scott Fitzgerald Short Story Contest.
+Her stories and essays were published by Potomac Review, APAJ (the former literary journal of the Asian American Writers' Workshop), Our Bodies, Ourselves (2005 edition) and in anthologies, including Echoes Upon Echoes: New Korean American Writing, edited by Elaine H. Kim and Hyun Yi Kang.
+Her short story "Orientation" was first runner-up in the 2001 F. Scott Fitzgerald Short Story Contest.

 Kim's second novel, The Kinship of Secrets, was published by Houghton Mifflin Harcourt in November 2018.